Not necessarily our own, but exciting happenings in the region which we wanted to share...

 The day includes a panel discussion tutorial and practical demonstrations.

-One Day Producers workshop for Filmmakers:
+One Day Producers workshop:

 Are you about to make a short film or even a feature?
 Are you wanting to know how to produce it Guerrilla-style?
 Then this interactive workshop is a must.
 Caroline Sax and Chantelle de Carvalho who recently held a Masterclass for The Hampshire Picture Co, will be going through what a producer has to know and be able to do from A to Z. How to option source material.
 How to work with a writer.
 How to put a package together and submit to finance.
 Looking at different finance models.
 How to approach and contract cast.
 How to budget.
 How to schedule.
 How to negotiate with crew.
 What pitfalls to be aware of.
 Setting up a production office.
 How to function during shooting.
 Preparing for Post Production.